 Bylaws of the Humanists of Rhode Island

-These Bylaws were approved by a majority vote of the members on 2012-02-13 and become effective immediately.
+These Bylaws were amended by a majority vote of the members on 2014-01-13 and become effective immediately.

 The purpose of the Humanists of Rhode Island is (1) to lead and promote a humanistic lifestance with ideals based on ethics, freedom, rationalism, and human concerns, (2) to promote a naturalistic (as contrasted to supernaturalistic) view of all life, (3) to enact our values through service work, (4) to defend the separation of church and state, (5) to educate the public regarding humanism and freethinking, and (6) to provide an environment where freethinkers can develop friendships, socialize, and support one another.